 Julie and Julia

 Yesterday my wife and I went to see a matinee.
 The kids were in school and we had a few hours before we had to pick them up.
-The only two movies we could see during this time slot was The Informant and Julie and Julie.
+The only two movies we could see during this time slot was The Informant and Julia and Julia.
 Guess which one my wife selected?

 My mind immediately fast-forwarded three hours later when I would write on Facebook, "Just came home from watching Julie and Julie with wifey.
 Next time, I'M picking the movie."